When Do You Usually Hear Back From a Job Interview?

 Common Mistakes Candidates Make (And How To Avoid Them)

-Mistake: Over-following.
+• Over-following.
 Sending multiple messages in short succession feels desperate.
-Fix: Use the timeline you were given or the five-business-day rule.
+Fix: follow the timeline you were given or use the five-business-day rule.

-Mistake: Going silent.
-If you want the role, staying visible with a single, thoughtful follow-up is better than withdrawing.
-Fix: One to two respectful follow-ups, spaced properly.
+• Going silent.
+If you want the role, staying visible (with one well‐timed follow-up) is better than withdrawing entirely.

-Mistake: Accepting vague promises.
-“We’ll be in touch soon” without a date is not a timeline.
-Fix: Ask for a realistic date before you leave the interview.
-If none is given, schedule your follow-up for five business days.
+• Accepting vague promises.
+“We’ll be in touch soon” without a date = unclear.
+Fix: ask for a realistic date at the end of your interview.

-Mistake: Putting all eggs in one basket.
-Fix: Continue applying until you have a signed offer.
+• Putting all eggs in one basket.
+Even if you loved the role, continue applying until you have a signed offer.

-Mistake: Not preparing references.
-Fix: Alert references in advance, outline the role and what you’d like them to highlight.
+• Not preparing references.
+Fix: alert your references in advance, outline the role and what you’d like them to highlight.

 When Silence Is a Signal to Move On

-Companies that treat communication casually are often the same organizations that undervalue candidate experience.
-If you’ve made professional follow-ups and received no response after two attempts, consider deprioritizing that opportunity.
-This is not just about ego—it’s about using your time where it’s respected and moving toward employers who value timely communication.
+Companies that treat communication casually often reflect deeper process issues or low prioritisation of the role.
+If you’ve made professional follow-ups and received no response after two attempts, consider deprioritising that opportunity and redirecting your energy elsewhere.

-That said, one or two delays are normal.
+That said — one or two delays are normal.
 Distinguish between a temporary delay and an ongoing lack of responsiveness.
-Your energy is finite; invest it strategically.
+Your energy is finite; invest it where it’s respected.

 Negotiation Timing: If You Have Conflicting Deadlines